havochvatten/MSP-Symphony/README.md

 ## Testing

 For the backend there are unit tests and tests exercising the REST API.
-They are both handled using the Maven Surefire plugin, and since it is often desirable to run either of the test suites there are two maven profiles to control this.

-To run only the *unit tests* make the _skip-apitests_ profile active, for instance like so:
+Which one to run is controlled through a pair of Maven profiles.

+The _skip-apitests_ is active by default, and so running it is matter of:
 ```
-mvn surefire:test -Ponly-apitests
+mvn test
 ```
 To run only the API tests activate the _only-apitests_ profile:
 ```
-mvn surefire:test -Pskip-apitests
+mvn test -Pskip-apitests
 ```
-If no profile is specified both test suites will be run.

 ### REST API tests credentials